davi-damasceno/TMG-CodingExercise-PHP/README.md

 </FilesMatch>
 ```

 Also, I overwrote apache's default directory to reference the directory with my local github repository for this exercise.
+Notice that this configurations it's just for development, the actual server will be using the latest php version.